 Solana received another boost in early April when its native Sollet wallet released its Chrome extension.
-The extension offers the Solana ecosystem functionality that mirrors the way MetaMask works for Ethereum, which makes interacting with the blockchain a lot more convenient.
+The extension offers Solana ecosystem functionality that mirrors the way MetaMask works for Ethereum, which makes interacting with the blockchain a lot more convenient.

 The number of cryptocurrency wallets supporting SOL is also growing at a commendable rate, a sign that crypto builders, not short-term speculators, are supportive of the project.
 Prominent wallets like Exodus, Ledger and Blockfolio are already offering support for the token.
-A recent integration with the Phantom wallet has also brought new excitement to the SOL ecosystem as it will enable the creation of non-fungible (NFT) tokens, bringing one of the hottest sectors of the crypto market to the network.
+A recent integration with Phantom wallet has also brought new excitement to the SOL ecosystem as it will enable the creation of non-fungible (NFT) tokens, bringing one of the hottest sectors of the crypto market to the network.

 Developer activity is also vigorous on SOL.
-According to data, it currently occupies the 4th position behind Chainlink (LINK), Elgorand (EGLD), and Bitcoin (BTC) in the number of developers’ commits on Github, a sign that the project is very much alive and improving.
+According to the data, it currently occupies the 4th position behind Chainlink (LINK), Elgorand (EGLD), and Bitcoin (BTC) in the number of developers’ commits on Github, a sign that the project is very much alive and improving.

-However, despite having strong fundamentals and a ranking of 13 on the crypto top 20, SOL doesn’t have as much publicity and fanfare as compared with other popular tokens, resulting in much less hype.
-This in turn leads to a much less degenerate trading community compared with other highly leveraged tokens like BTC or XRP, which has actually worked in SOL’s favor.
+However, despite having strong fundamentals and a ranking of 13 in the crypto top 20, SOL doesn’t have as much publicity and fanfare as compared with other popular tokens, resulting in much less hype.
+This in turn leads to a much less degenerate trading community compared with other highly leveraged tokens like BTC or XRP, which has worked in SOL’s favor.
 The token has been climbing steadily this year without getting noticed by speculators and hence, has a far less leveraged investor profile.
 This becomes especially important when the broad market is experiencing a selloff.

 SOL doesn’t experience quite as much liquidation compared to other tokens popular with retail investors.
 This may explain its resilience during a week of fast price drops and bloodbath seen in other tokens.